tomqsm/provisioning/README.md

 ## droplets_root playbook
 Perform the following securing operations on created droplets: setup new user with password, enable user's ssh connectivity, forbid root sccees and password access, reload ssh.

+It is convenient to start ssh-agent and add ssh key required by digital ocean e.g. `eval $(ssh-agent -s)`, `ssh-add /path/to/key`

 ## droplets_user playbook
 Install packages required by Ansible to controll docker-compose, create docker-compose files, upload to droplets and start docker-compose.